 NTU is committed to creating opportunity for all our students through weaving face-to-face and online learning seamlessly across all our courses.
-This five-stage process has been created to support Module Leaders to develop flexible learning that meets the Quality Matters standards and offer an engaging experience for students.
+This six-stage process has been created to support Module Leaders to develop flexible learning that meets the Quality Matters standards and offer an engaging experience for students.

 - Create a ‘Module map’ and ‘Persona documents’